Din Tai Fung Covent Garden | World-Famous Dumpling Restaurant

 Sounds like it’s worth a shot.

-NOTE: Din Tai Fung Covent Garden is open now.
+NOTE: Din Tai Fung Covent Garden is open for lunch and dinner Monday-Sunday.
 You can find out more on their website HERE.

 Din Tai Fung Covent Garden | 5 Henrietta Street, WC2E 8PT

 Like dining out in Covent Garden?
 Check out our guide to the best restaurants in Covent Garden